Pretty Woman: Critical response

-On review aggregator Rotten Tomatoes the film holds an approval rating of 65% based on 75 reviews, with an average rating of 6.10/10.
+Pretty Woman received mixed reviews from critics, with positive reviews praising the stars' chemistry and the dialogue.
+On review aggregator Rotten Tomatoes the film holds an approval rating of 65% based on 77 reviews, with an average rating of 6.0/10.
 The website's critical consensus states, "Pretty Woman may be a yuppie fantasy, but the film's slick comedy, soundtrack, and casting can overcome misgivings."
-On Metacritic, the film has a weighted average score of 51 out of 100, based on 18 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 51 out of 100, based on 18 critics, indicating "mixed or average reviews."
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

+The film's detractors criticized the overuse of the "hooker with a heart of gold" trope.
+Others opined that the film sugarcoats the realities of sex work.
+Gary Giddins wrote, "In the insidious Pretty Woman, all women who aren't explicitly identified as tramps are gold-digging wives or snooty shopkeepers.
+It's the kind of working-class fantasy that wants the men in the audience to identify with a ruthless corporate pirate (Richard Gere) and the woman to identify with a simple but grandhearted streetwalker (Julia Roberts), who, given a chance, could be a lady's lady....The attempted laughs (few succeed) are at her expense."

-Owen Gleiberman of Entertainment Weekly gave the film a "D", saying it "starts out as a neo-Pygmalion comedy" and with "its tough-hooker heroine, it can work as a feminist version of an upscale princess fantasy."
-Gleiberman also said it "pretends to be about how love transcends money," but "is really obsessed with status symbols."
-On its twentieth anniversary, Gleiberman wrote another article, saying that while he felt he was right, he would have given it a "B" today.
-Carina Chocano of The New York Times said the movie "wasn't a love story, it was a money story.
-Its logic depended on a disconnect between character and narrative, between image and meaning, between money and value, and that made it not cluelessly traditional but thoroughly postmodern."
+Owen Gleiberman of Entertainment Weekly gave the film a "D," saying it "starts out as a neo-Pygmalion comedy" and becomes a "plastic screwball soap opera", with the "kinds of characters who exist nowhere but in the minds of callowly manipulative Hollywood screenwriters".
+Gleiberman conceded that with the film's "tough-hooker heroine, it can work as a feminist version of an upscale princess fantasy."
+He also said it "pretends to be about how love transcends money," but "is really obsessed with status symbols."
+On the film's twentieth anniversary, Gleiberman wrote another article addressing his original review, saying that while he felt some of his criticisms were valid, he would have given it a "B" today.